 How Much Is A Single Stage Correction ?

-How much a single stage correction is largely depends on the knowledge of your correction technician and the combination he is going to apply on your vehicle to restore your car paintwork from damage.
-In saying this though, there is really no such thing as a single stage correction.
+How much a single-stage correction costs largely depends on the knowledge of your correction technician and the combination he is going to apply on your vehicle to restore your car paintwork from damage.
+In saying this though, there is really no such thing as a single-stage correction.
 Proper paint correction completed thoroughly is generally a minimum of three passes.
 The correction process, the polishing process and the paint protection process once the polishing pass is completed.
-Anything other than this is a mediocre job designed to cut down on the cost of a proper paint restoration.
-Having said this, we prefer to call it overcharged paint detailing rather than correction which usually costs on average about 400-600 dollars for a so called single stage correction.
+Anything other than this is a mediocre job designed to cut down on the cost of proper paint restoration.
+Having said this, we prefer to call it overcharged paint detailing rather than correction which usually costs on average about 400-600 dollars for a so-called single-stage correction.